jesscasey/Bindicator/README.md

 - For licencing reasons, Northern Ireland postcodes are not supported.
 Only those in England, Scotland, and Wales are supported at this time.
 - Currently, this application only retrieves household waste and recycling collection dates.
-Please check your council's website for further information.
+For further information, such as what time your bin should be out by, please check your council's website.

 I hope to address these limitations in the future.
 In the meantime, feel free to transform this code to work around these limitations or in any other way you